Stan Swamy: A life dedicated to Adivasis | Law-Order

 The video, posted on YouTube, was recorded two days before his arrest.

-''I have never been to Bhima Koregaon for which I am being made an accused,'' he had said.
-He had added that he had asked for questioning through video conference and hoped that better ''human sense'' would prevail.
+''I have never been to Bhima Koregaon for which I am being accused,'' he had said.
+He had added that he had sought to be questioned through video conference and hoped that better ''human sense'' would prevail.

 He had said he is part of ''the process'' and in a way happy to be so because he was not a silent spectator and is part of the game.